Primary Advisor/Dissertation Chair

 Curriculum Development, Survey

 Mishleau, Blair Allen, "The Potential for Using Adaptive and Assignable Instructional Technology to Increase Student Agency and Achievement" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4162.